What is sugar addiction?

 When sugar affects health

-Too much sugar increases the risk of obesity, type 2 diabetes, cardiovascular disease and dental damage.
-So it's not just a habit - it's also about your long-term health.
+Too much sugar increases the risk of obesity, type 2 diabetes, cardiovascular diseases, and dental damage.
+Therefore, it is not just a habit – it is also about your long-term health.

 Even small changes can help prevent diseases.
 It's never too late to take the first steps.

-Book a conversation and get a healthier everyday life
+Book a consultation and get a healthier everyday life

-If you recognize yourself in any of the signs, take the first step today.
+If you recognise yourself in some of the signs, take the first step today.
 A conversation with one of our doctors can make a big difference.

 We start with your everyday life and your needs.
 You get support, guidance and concrete tools - and we help you every step of the way.